google/koladata/docs/api_reference.md

 Args:
   fn: The functor to transform.
-  allow_runtime_transforms: Whether to allow sub-functors to be not literals,
+  allow_runtime_transforms: Whether to allow sub-functors to be not fully
-    but computed expressions, which will therefore have to be transformed at runtime.
+    defined at transform time (i.e. to depend on functor inputs), which will therefore have to be transformed at runtime.
 This can be slow.

 Returns:
   The transformed functor.</code></pre>